-- Sabrina the Teenage Witch as Sabrina The Animated Series (and Sabrina's Secret Life).
-Similar in basic idea to the original (if ignoring its canon), only younger (and with a balding butcher added to the cast as one of Sabrina's caretakers).
+- Sabrina the Teenage Witch as Sabrina: The Animated Series (and Sabrina's Secret Life).
+Similar in basic idea to the original (if ignoring its canon), only younger (and with balding butcher Uncle Quigley added to the cast as one of Sabrina's caretakers).
 Melissa Joan Hart's sister took over the title role, while Melissa did the voice of her aunts.

 - The Fox show Sit Down, Shut Up, is based on a live action TV show from Australia.

 - Stargate SG-1, transposed centuries into the future but without substantial change to the premise as Stargate Infinity, although it is officially considered not part of the canon the other Stargate shows are in.
 With good reason, since none of the races from the official Stargate Verse appear in it (for one thing), unless you buy the claims that Draga is an Ancient.
 Given that in the canonical Stargate Verse, the Ancients are biologically all-but-identical to humans and not 7-foot-tall anthropomorphic dragonflies at all, the call is yours to make.